Isotopy and equivalence of knots in 3-manifolds: Introduction

-It is astonishing that Theorem~\ref{thm:glucktwist} can be proven by studying \textit{homeomorphism} invariants of 3-manifolds, even though $K$ is sent to $\G(K)$ by a homeomorphism.
-A more obvious approach to this problem is to begin with an isotopy invariant of knots which has no reason to be preserved under homeomorphism.
+It is astonishing that Theorem~\ref{thm:glucktwist} can be proven by studying \textit{diffeomorphism} invariants of 3-manifolds, even though $K$ is sent to $\G(K)$ by a diffeomorphism.
+A more obvious approach to this problem is to begin with an isotopy invariant of knots which has no reason to be preserved under diffeomorphism.
 One such invariant is the \emph{Kauffman bracket skein module} $\S(S^1\times S^2)$ associated to $S^1\times S^2$ \cite{Przytycki-1991}.
-This module is generated by framed knots in $S^1\times S^2$ and is explicitly computed in \cite{HoPr-1995}.
+This module is generated by unoriented framed links in $S^1\times S^2$ and is explicitly computed in \cite{HoPr-1995}.
 Using their classification we prove that this invariant is unable to detect the difference between $K$ and $\G(K)$.
-Let $\K$ be a framed knot that corresponds to $K\subset S^1\times S^2$ when one forgets the framing.
-For an integer $f$, let $\K^f$ denote the framed knot obtained by adding $f$ full positive twists to the framing of $\K$.
+Let $\K$ be a framed knot that corresponds to $K\subseteq S^1\times S^2$ when one forgets the framing.
+For an integer $f$, let $\K^f$ denote the framed knot obtained by adding $f$ full right-handed twists to the framing of $\K$.
 Observe that $\K$ and $\K^f$ have the same underlying knot type.

 \begin{theorem} Let $\K$ be a framed knot in $S^1\times S^2$ with geometric winding number $w$ and let $[\K]$ be its class in $\S(S^1\times S^2)$.
 If $w$ is even then $[\K] = [\G(\K)]$.
 If $w$ is odd, then $[\K]=[\G(\K)^f]$ for some $f\in \Z$.